PoPGRI/Race/_documentation/04tracks.md

 ---
 layout: page
-title: Test environments and scoring
+title: Racing environments and scoring
 main_nav: true
 ---

-We are providing several test environments with tracks, other vehicles, pedestrians, and static obstacles that the vehicles must avoid.
+We are providing several test environments with maps, other vehicles, pedestrians, and static obstacles that the ego vehicle must avoid.
 We are also providing a scoring function.

+# Maps

 These test environments will be different than the ones used during the final race.
-Below are two of the tracks that are included with our beta release.
+Below are two of the maps that are included with our beta release.

 <img src="/Race/assets/track1.png">
 <img src="/Race/assets/track2.png">

+# Scenarios

+Scenarios will be constructed from vehicles and pedestrians.
+These vehicles and pedestrians can be either static or dynamic.
+Some example scenarios that the ego vehicle can encounter are a pedestrian crossing the street or congested traffic.

 # Evaluation

-*We are yet to finalize the scoring function!*

-Roughly, the final will be calculated based on the average speed and completion time of the vehicle.
-There will be big penalties for hitting obstacles and running offtrack.
+The evaluation functions is roughly the following:

+The time that it takes to pass each milestone waypoint is added to the total score.
+There will be some penalty added for every collision or when the vehicle runs out of bounds.
+The winner of the competition will be the average lowest score over multiple scenarios.